lunardao/dao/README.md

 * In this example: Each subDAO2 member has 2x voting power per $VOX than sub-DAO1 member, as they have 2x bigger ETH weight and 2x bigger ETH exposure to than the sub-DAO1 members.
 * The proposal in it's entirety either passes or not.
 * If the vote passes: 30 ETH are sent proportionally to the ETH weights per each LunarDAO member.
-    * 10 ETH is sent from SubDAO 1 members in total
+    * 10 ETH is sent from SubDAO 1 members in total.
-    * 20 ETH is sent from SubDAO 2 members in total
+    * 20 ETH is sent from SubDAO 2 members in total.

 **Summary**